liontumbler/adminLig/README.md

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

-## Patrocinadores de Laravel
+## Patrocinadores De Laravel

 Nos gustaría extender nuestro agradecimiento a los siguientes patrocinadores por financiar el desarrollo de Laravel.
-Si está interesado en convertirse en patrocinador, visite Laravel[Patreon page](https://patreon.com/taylorotwell).
+Si está interesado en convertirse en patrocinador, visite Laravel [Patreon page](https://patreon.com/taylorotwell).

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## contribuyendo
+## Contribuyendo

 ¡Gracias por considerar contribuir al marco de Laravel!
 La guía de contribuciones se encuentra en el [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct
+## Code Of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Código de conducta
+## Código De Conducta

 Para garantizar que la comunidad de Laravel les dé la bienvenida a todos, revise y respete las [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).